izzy-q/price-checker/README.md

-# price-checker
+## Description
-checks amazon.com if the price of a product meets a certain threshold and emails you if it does!
+Tracks the price of a product on amazon and sends you an email if the price of the product is below a certain threshold.